apache/directory-kerby/README.md

 Haox aims for a Java Kerberos binding and provides richful, inituitive and interoperable client library and various facilities that are desired in new environments like Hadoop and cloud.

 ### Motivations
-* Aims as a Java Kerberos binding, with richful and integrated facilities in both client and server sides.
+* Aims as a Java Kerberos binding, with richful and integrated facilities for both client and server sides.
 + Provide client APIs in Kerberos protocol level to interact with a KDC server thru AS and TGS exchanges.
-+ Provide a embeded KDC server that applications can easily integrate into products, unit tests or integration tests.
++ Provide an embeded KDC server that applications can easily integrate into products, unit tests or integration tests.
 + Supports FAST/Preauthentication framework to allow popular and useful authentication mechanisms.
 + Supports PKINIT mechanism to allow clients to request tickets using x509 certificate credential.
 + Supports Token Preauth mechanism to allow clients to request tickets using JWT tokens.